 ‘Becoming a YouTuber: Autoethnographic explorations of the online video industry’.
 Methodologies for Screen Industries Research.
 University of the West of England (UWE), Bristol, 15th January

 ‘The extension of the neoliberal worker subject in the online video industry’.
 Lisbon Winter School.
 Universidade Católica Portuguesa, Lisbon, 7th-11th January

 ‘Aspirations, Audiences and Algorithms; Autoethnographic explorations of becoming a YouTuber’.
 Association of Internet Researchers (AoIR) conference.
-Queensland University of Technology, Brisbane, 2nd-5th October
+Queensland University of Technology, Brisbane, 2nd-5th October.
+Extended Abstract

 Invited panellist: ‘Monster thinking session – EduTube’ Young, Connected, Creative 2019: Trust, Young People and Digital Media (AoIR pre-conference).
 Queensland University of Technology, 1st October.